AscendingPassage.com HOME PAGE.

 the contrary.
 The Nile, charged with the waters of equatorial Africa,

-majestic cataract; and then, before the little Arab houses, became
+majestic cataract.
+Then, before the little Arab houses, the river became

 suddenly calm again, and flowed between islets of fresh verdure where